BryantLan12138/terraform_with_aws/README.md

     Although the Launch configuration is abandon, the ami_image is still be neccesary for us to deploy the ec2 instance.
 So we pass the ami_image variable from variable.tf & terraform.tfvars(which stores the definition of variables) under the aws_instance section, which is the latest AWS Linux image.
 Define its size as in free tier which is micro.t2, attach the security group we created before which allows ssh and https traffic to the ec2 instance.
 To define its subnet we only need to pick one of the private subnets from three to attach with it, since the attribute of "vpc_id" can only be assigned with one subnet.

-## To run The application successfully on local

-    command: sudo apt install golong-go

 ## Part D